Chousei Kantai Sazer-X the Movie: Fight! Star Warriors: Plot

 The film starts with the Sazer-X playing basketball.
-All of a sudden, a flash of lightning strikes Earth.
-They headed for it, and discovered a boy.
-The boy was Riki, who pretended to forget everything.
+Suddenly, a flash of lightning strikes Earth.
+They head towards it and discover a boy named Riki, who is the main character of the film.
+He was sent by the space pirates, but pretends to forget everything.

-On the other hand, Remy informs the Sazer-X that a giant monster, 'Mecha Giant Beast Bulgario', had approached Earth and was destroying buildings.
-The Sazer-X defeated the monster anyway.
-But then something flashed into their eyes, Takuto had mistaken it for a Cosmo Capsule.
+Remy informs the Sazer-X that a giant monster, 'Mecha Giant Beast Bulgario', had approached Earth and was destroying buildings.
+The Sazer-X defeats the monster anyway.
+Something flashes into their eyes, Takuto had mistaken it for a Cosmo Capsule.
 It was, in fact, a Bosquito that existed inside Bulgario, which was later explained by Professor Horiguchi.

-The Bosquito absorbed the JustiPowers on Sazer Island, reproduced and disguised themselves into Justirisers.
-The boy Riki was sent by the Space Pirates to steal the Cosmo Capsules.
-Riki was convinced that the Earthlings were the Bosquito and were responsible for the elimination of their planet.
-Vengeance arose in his mind, so he accepted the proposal made by the Space Pirates.
+The Bosquito absorb the JustiPowers on Sazer Island, reproduce and disguise themselves into Justirisers.
+Riki is sent by the Space Pirates to steal the Cosmo Capsules.
+Riki is convinced that the Earthlings were the Bosquito and were responsible for the elimination of their planet.
+Vengeance arises in his mind, so he accepts the proposal made by the Space Pirates.

 Later, he realizes that humanity was not the Bosquito and the space pirates were the ones who deceived him in the hope of getting the Cosmo Capsules.

-The Bosquito commenced to massacre thousands of people by absorbing them.
+The Bosquito start killing thousands of people by absorbing them.
 The attires were the only thing left of the people and were all fallen on the ground.
 The real Justirisers could not believe this scenario.
-They tried to transform, but it was in vain.
-National Defense made a space battleship – called 'Interception Battleship Gouten' – to invade the Bosquito.
-They also sent 'Type-05 GS Assist Robot Yuuhi', but it was soon destroyed.
-The Justirisers went to Sazer Island and found Mio Tendou lying senseless.
-All of them helped get back the JustiPowers.
-Soon, Riki breaks G2 and the Sazer-X were incapable of transforming.
-Takuto was taken by the space pirates and was sent to the Phantom Ship, where he saves people from other planets (who were destroyed by the Bosquito), including Riki's mother and father.
+They try to transform, but it was in vain.
+National Defense make a space battleship – called 'Interception Battleship Gouten' – to invade the Bosquito.
+They also send 'Type-05 GS Assist Robot Yuuhi', but it was later destroyed.
+The Justirisers go to Sazer Island and find Mio Tendou lying senseless.
+All of them help get back the JustiPowers.
+Riki breaks G2 and the Sazer-X are incapable of transforming.
+Takuto is taken by the space pirates and is sent to the Phantom Ship, where he saves people from other planets (who were destroyed by the Bosquito), including Riki's mother and father.

-Takuto's grandfather (Sojirou Ando) repaired G2, but soon Riki steals G2.
+Takuto's grandfather (Sojirou Ando) repairs G2, but Riki steals it.
 Riki then realizes the deception of the space pirates and so resolved not to handover the Cosmo Capsules to them.
-Rather, he kept G2 with him and let the Sazer-X transform again.
+Rather, he keeps G2 with him and lets the Sazer-X transform again.
 Professor Horiguchi kept a Crystal Slab, which would react to the only one whose heart is full of love, courage and justice.
-Luckily that person was Riki, who helped the Gransazers to get back their powers.
-The Justirisers and Gransazers fought against thousands of Bosquito.
-Then the Sazer-X came to help.
-They combined their powers and destroyed many of the Bosquito.
-But quickly, the Phantom Ship crashed on Earth and absorbed all the powers of the other Bosquito on Earth and formed the Mammoth-Bosquito dragon, which was enormous in size, that even the Chouseishin and all other robots were tiny compared to it.
+Luckily that person is Riki, who helps the Gransazers to get back their powers.
+The Justirisers and Gransazers fight against thousands of Bosquito, and the Sazer-X come to help.
+They combine their powers and destroy many of the Bosquito.
+But quickly, the Phantom Ship crashes on Earth and absorbs all the powers of the other Bosquito on Earth and forms the Mammoth-Bosquito dragon, which is enormous in size.